cas-e/JetsProject/README.md

     * Only receives messages from AirField, causing it to invoke its local methods
     * Knows nothing about the JetsApp class

 These kinds of "X knows nothing about Y" relationships (or non-relationships, if you like), were very helpful when writing the program.
 Whenever I needed to add functionality as I implemented the user story, I only had to keep two parts of the program in my head at a time as I worked.
+Either I was working on the interplay between JetsApp and Airfield, or the interplay between Airfield and Jets.
+Never both at once.
 The program structure made the work simple.

-Viewed more abstractly, the program structure can be viewed like a little network:
+Viewed more abstractly, the program structure can be diagramed like a little network:

 ![minimum graph](images/min_graph.png "minimum graph")